Valkirie/HandheldCompanion/README.md

 ### QuickTools

-On the fly adjustment of TDP (global and profile), brightness, hotkeys and motion control profile settings.
+On the fly adjustment of TDP (global and profile), brightness, screen resolution and frequency, hotkeys and motion control profile settings.
 Summonable with a user defined button combination (including certaind supported devices mapped special keys).
 Window can be aligned how the user sees fit (left, right, floating).

 ![Quicktools-01](https://user-images.githubusercontent.com/14330834/184693435-7df5ad40-ddb1-4359-9335-1a5804441dc3.png)
 Quicktools profile TDP control with Axiom Verge.